kuanb/kuanb.github.io/about.md

 * [CoAXs](https://github.com/mitTransportAnalyst/CoAXs): A tool that integrates with bus routing output from tools such as TransitMix (now called ReMix) and plugs into scenario isochrone modelling software developed by the folks at Conveyal (a software consulatancy located in DC).
 I led the development of the application  within a team at MIT's Media Lab - a staging version is listed in the GH ReadMe if you'd like to view a live demo.
 * [Skyrise](http://skyrise.net/): A cloud-based real estate asset management MVP developed in early 2015 in partnership with an early stage start up.
 The tool utilizes local NYC data sets to aggregate a variety of information regarding properties within the City's Building Information System network.
 * [Weather+](http://kuanbutts.com/dataCanvas/): A submission to the Data Canvas worldwide live sensing contest held in early 2015, for which my submission received a "Maker Award."
 More information can be found on the submission's [splash page](http://kuanbutts.com/dataCanvas/).
+* [First Bus Map of Dhaka](https://www.kickstarter.com/projects/urbanlaunchpad/first-bus-map-of-dhaka): Bringing the first map of Dhaka’s bus network to life for its millions of daily riders through a successfully funded Kickstarter begun in December of 2012.

 ###### More Links